 Wired Concrete Temperature Loggers

-Wired temperature loggers have an electronic circuit board that contains a coin-size battery with an onboard thermistor for temperature measurement.
-The measurements are recorded and stored on this circuit board at pre-defined intervals.
+This concrete testing equipment has an electronic circuit board that contains a coin-size battery with an onboard thermistor for temperature measurement.
+One can record measurements and store them on this circuit board at pre-defined intervals.
 After concrete pouring, users can connect their hand-held unit or data logger to the end of the wires to download the recorded temperature values.

 - More rugged than thermocouples and less prone to damage